CreativeCodingLab/NeuroCave/README.md

 # Video documentation

-A presentation for NeuroCave can be found [here](https://dl.dropboxusercontent.com/u/571874/NeuroCave_VIS_2017.mp4).
+A short video presentation introducing the main features of NeuroCave can be found [here](https://dl.dropboxusercontent.com/u/571874/NeuroCave_VIS_2017.mp4).

 # How to use it

-NeuroCave is accessible [here](https://github.com/CreativeCodingLab/NeuroCave/).
+The NeuroCave software is accessible [online](https://creativecodinglab.github.io/NeuroCave/).
 There is no need of installation since it is a web-based application.
 Users can upload and visualize their own data by pointed to a folder containing the data.
 The folder should contain 3 types of files:
 - Network files: a ".csv" file per subject containing the adjacency matrix of the connectome.
 - Topology files: a ".csv" file per subject containing the different topological and clustering information for each